Pigges/Twitch-Notification-System-For-Discord/README.md

 # Twitch Notifications For Discord

+## This is a system that sends out notifications in discord when someone goes live on Twitch, by subscribing to the event through Twitch API.
+It is made to be run on Vercel as serverless.

 ## API Calls
 Add header: "passcode"
 The passcode is defined in the .env file and should be called "passcode"